1 / 5

-In a similar mould to the Ford Focus and Vauxhall Astra with which we’re all familiar, the Tipo is a compact family hatchback with ample interior space and a big boot.
-It comes with a range of petrol and diesel engines, and while its styling is nothing out of the ordinary, it looks smart enough compared with rivals.
+In a similar mould to the Ford Focus and Vauxhall Astra with which we’re all familiar, the Fiat Tipo we're reviewing here is a compact family hatchback with ample interior space and a big boot.
+It comes with a range of petrol and diesel engines, and while its styling is nothing out of the ordinary, it looks smart enough compared with family hatchback rivals.

 The difference is, though, that this car is cheap.
 We mean really, really cheap.
-Even brand new, prices start at a little over fifteen grand, and because it also happens to have catastrophic resale values, there are even bigger savings to be made on the used market.
-Even other ‘budget’ offerings like the Skoda Scala or Vauxhall Astra can’t be picked up this cheaply.
+Or rather it was when first launched - a few years back the Tipo could be had brand new from a little over £15,000, but it's around £19k nowadays with more basic versions removed.
+However, because it also happens to have catastrophic resale values, there are even bigger savings to be made on the used market.
+Even other ‘budget’ offerings like the Skoda Scala can’t be picked up this cheaply.

-The only has four Euro NCAP stars (out of five), while the engines on offer aren’t very economical and are merely mediocre on performance and refinement.
+The Fiat Tipo only has three Euro NCAP stars out of five (cars fitted with the optional safety pack achieved four), meaning pricier rivals are generally safer, while the engines on offer aren’t very economical and are merely mediocre on performance and refinement.
 In fact, the driving experience is pretty mediocre all round, with a slightly unsettled ride and stodgy handling.

 The thing is, though, that with the majority of these shortcomings, they only really become a problem when you start comparing the Tipo with other cars.
 Yes, it struggles in most areas compared with rivals but judged in isolation then none of it is stuff that you couldn’t put up with, especially if you’re looking to spend as little as possible.
-So while the Tipo is far from being the best car of its type, there’s certainly a place for it.
+So while the Tipo is far from being the best family car, there’s certainly a place for it.

 Entry-level Easy cars don’t have rear parking sensors, either, and you have to go all the way up to Lounge trim before you get a reversing camera.